 8. Crafts made of pine wood

 The Naina Peak trip is a trekker’s dream because it includes a variety of uphill, steep, and picturesque trails.
 As you progress uphill, the woodland becomes denser.
-The 6 kilometre ascent takes about an hour and a half to complete.
+The 6-kilometer ascent takes about an hour and a half to complete.
 The top provides clean air and scenery that feels like it belongs in another world.
-The trip is immensely gratifying, with Himalayan mountains on one side, Nainital city and lake on the other, and picture-perfect flora all around.
+The trip is immensely gratifying, with Himalayan mountains on one side, Nainital city, and lake on the other, and picture-perfect flora all around.

 9. Gurney House